 - 1. Parents will be asked of their child's immunisation status and/or details upon enrolment.
 Educators need to sight the child's immunisation records or book.
-Educators will continue to ask parents throughout the year to update their immunisation status. - 2.
+Educators will continue to ask parents throughout the year to update their immunisation status.
+This will be done using TCC's Facebook page, and SMS Kidsoft system (19\2\20) - 2.
 If a child has not been fully immunised, it is the parent's responsibility to have the immunisations up-to-date before they commence childcare. - 3.
 If the child cannot be immunised due to medical considerations, they will not be enrolled until discussions are had with the child's doctor, the family and TCC Committee of Management. - 4.
 If the child is not immunised, parents will be informed of any outbreak of any of the above diseases in the centre and offered the option of withdrawing the child from care for the period of the outbreak. - 5.
 A list of non-immunised children must be kept on record by educators within the guidelines of confidentiality. - 6.
 The centre refers to current recommendations from recognised health authorities to update centre policies. - 7.
 Educators are encouraged to maintain their immunisation status against diseases. - 8.
-TCC maintains a list of immunised educators on record which is maintained (in the office) and monitored. - 9.
-Educators are encouraged to be vigilant in sighting any symptoms of excludable infectious illness or disease (refer to Infectious Diseases and Control policy)
+TCC maintains a list of immunised educators on record which is maintained (in the office) and monitored regularly. - 9.
+Educators are encouraged to be vigilant in sighting any symptoms of excludable infectious illness or disease (refer to Infectious Diseases and Control policies)

-https://www2.health.vic.gov.au/public-health/immunisation/vaccination-children/no-jab-no-play 1/2/18
+https://www2.health.vic.gov.au/public-health/immunisation/vaccination-children/no-jab-no-play 19/2/20